boldflight/BibleConverter/test_EPUB/output/1chron.md

 [1] All Israel joined David at Hebron and said, “Look, we are your very flesh and blood!
 [2] In the past, even when Saul was king, you were Israel’s commanding general.
 The **Lord** your God said to you, ‘You will shepherd my people Israel; you will rule over my people Israel.’”
 [3] When all the leaders of Israel came to the king at Hebron, David made a covenant with them in Hebron before the **Lord**.
-They anointed David king over Israel, in keeping with the **Lord’**s message that came through Samuel.
+They anointed David king over Israel, in keeping with the **Lord**'s message that came through Samuel.

 ### David Conquers Jerusalem